ynaroditsky/OmniAssist/README.md

             ],
             "useInRag":false,
             "useInHistory":false,
+            "prompt": [

-            "prompt": "voiceResponseFormatPrompt": "Produce the response as a JSON object.\n textContent attribute includes your regular text response.\n ssmlContent attribute includes version of the response in ssml format.
-Use AWS SSML standard.\n Wrap ssml content with <speak> tags.\n Wrap dates and years with <say-as interpret-as=''date''> ssml tag. \n Wrap money amounts with <say-as interpret-as=''currency''> ssml tag and with a dollar sign $ before the amount value.\n Wrap  phone numbers with <say-as interpret-as=''telephone''>\n Don''t treat names or places as the alphanumeric values.\n Remove all dots and dashes from the alphanumeric diagnostic codes.
-For example remove the dots from codes like F90.9, F43.10, F31.9 \n When a sentence includes mixed alphanumeric identifiers (like check numbers such as 'EFT12345678'), split letters and digits using <say-as> tags so they are spoken clearly.
-Use interpret-as=characters' for letters and interpret-as=''digits'' for numbers.
-Insert a brief <break time=''50ms''/> between letters and digits to improve clarity.\n If the alphanumeric string is a Medicare claim Document Control Number (DCN): Group into: four 3-digit chunks and the remaining characters in the final chunk.
-Wrap each chunk with individual <say-as interpret-as=''digits''>,  but if the chunk contains letters,  use individual <say-as interpret-as=''characters''> for each character, insert a 50ms break tag after each.
-Insert a comma after each chunk, a period after the last chunk.\n Avoid putting the entire string into a single <say-as interpret-as=''characters''>.\n Wrap numbers, that are neither dates nor years nor part of the alphanumeric value with <say-as interpret-as=''digits''> ssml tag.\n When a number appears in part of a sentence, use say-as cardinal tags.
-For example 120 days.\n Split long numbers on 4 digits groups.
-Put space between the groups. \n For alphanumeric values put space after every letter and put space after every 4 digits.\n Don''t wrap alphanumeric value with any ssml tags."
+                "voiceResponseFormatPrompt": "Produce the response as a JSON object.\n textContent attribute includes your regular text response.\n ", "ssmlContent attribute includes version of the response in ssml format.
+Use AWS SSML standard.\n Wrap ssml content with <speak> tags.\n ", "Wrap dates and years with <say-as interpret-as=''date''> ssml tag. \n Wrap money amounts with <say-as interpret-as=''currency''> ssml ", "tag and with a dollar sign $ before the amount value.\n Wrap  phone numbers with <say-as interpret-as=''telephone''>\n Don''t treat names ", "or places as the alphanumeric values.\n Remove all dots and dashes from the alphanumeric diagnostic codes.
+For example remove the dots from ", "codes like F90.9, F43.10, F31.9 \n When a sentence includes mixed alphanumeric identifiers (like check numbers such as 'EFT12345678'), split ", "letters and digits using <say-as> tags so they are spoken clearly.
+Use interpret-as=characters' for letters and interpret-as=''digits'' for ", "numbers.
+Insert a brief <break time=''50ms''/> between letters and digits to improve clarity.\n If the alphanumeric string is a Medicare claim ", "Document Control Number (DCN): Group into: four 3-digit chunks and the remaining characters in the final chunk.
+Wrap each chunk with individual ", "<say-as interpret-as=''digits''>,  but if the chunk contains letters,  use individual <say-as interpret-as=''characters''> for each character, ", "insert a 50ms break tag after each.
+Insert a comma after each chunk, a period after the last chunk.\n Avoid putting the entire string into a ", "single <say-as interpret-as=''characters''>.\n Wrap numbers, that are neither dates nor years nor part of the alphanumeric value with ", "<say-as interpret-as=''digits''> ssml tag.\n When a number appears in part of a sentence, use say-as cardinal tags.
+For example 120 days.\n ", "Split long numbers on 4 digits groups.
+Put space between the groups. \n For alphanumeric values put space after every letter and put space after ", "every 4 digits.\n Don''t wrap alphanumeric value with any ssml tags."
+            ]
         }
     ]